scherersoftware/cake-app-template/README.md

 Now seed the database with a default user

 `$ bin/cake migrations seed`

+To setup the ModelHistory-Plugin, run the SQL-Query, located in the schema.sql file under `vendor/codekanzlei/cake-model-history/config/schema.sql`.
+To setup the Attachments-Plugin, run the SQL-Query, located in the schema.sql file under `vendor/codekanzlei/cake-attachments/config/schema.sql`.

 Please also run the provided SQL-Query on the top of the demo page to enable the login.